About the Expedition Fund

 These vary but will always include the following:

-- Agreement to supply an article with photographs for the next edition of the NZ Alpine Journal, and a short summary for The Climber.
+- Agreement to supply an article with photographs for the next edition of the NZ Alpine Journal, and a short summary for the club website.

 - Agreement to give a lecture to your local Section and, on an expense reimbursement basis, to any other Sections of the Club which may request a talk.

-- Agreement to acknowledge the NZAC Expedition Fund along with any other sponsor acknowledgements in lectures and articles
+- Agreement to acknowledge the NZAC Expedition Fund along with any other sponsor acknowledgments in lectures and articles